-The NI-43-101 Technical Report entitled "Preliminary Economic Assessment Technical Report for the Van Dyke Copper Project" dated November 18, 2015 was prepared under the direction of Moose Mountain Technical Services, Mr. Jim Gray, P.Eng., et al as Qualified Persons.
+The Van Dyke oxide copper project is located in the Globe-Miami Mining District in Arizona.
+In November 2015, Copper Fox announced the results of a NI-43-101 Technical Report entitled "Preliminary Economic Assessment Technical Report for the Van Dyke Copper Project" dated November 18, 2015 prepared under the direction of Moose Mountain Technical Services, Mr. Jim Gray, P.Eng., et al as Qualified Persons.
+The results of the PEA were announced in a news release dated November 25, 2015.